 After over an hour walking through beautiful open plains, our professor, José, came by and picked us up in his red rental car.
-The students on bikes had already stopped for lunch, and since we missed the free sandwiches our guides passed out to the group, José took us to a small café-bar and bought us seafood paella and Coca-Colas.
+The students on bikes had already stopped for lunch, and since we missed the free sandwiches our guides passed out to the group, José took us to a small café-bar and bought us seafood paella and sodas.
 It was one of the best meals I've ever had.

-José wanted to walk with us, so we left the rental car with another chaperone who had met us at the otherwise-empty restaurant and made our way leisurely through the town streets back into open land.
-After 20 minutes, dark clouds rolled in and thunder rumbled in the distance.
+José wanted to walk with us, so we left the rental car with another chaperone who had met us at the otherwise empty restaurant and made our way leisurely through the town streets back into open land.
+After twenty minutes, dark clouds rolled in and thunder rumbled in the distance.
 As sheets of rain began to fall, José called our group's charter bus and asked the driver to come pick us up on the side of the road.

 We embraced the safety of the bus and stopped to pick up the rest of our class a few kilometers ahead.
-We bused the rest of the way to León, our stop for the day, and José said there was a surprise waiting for us when we got there.
+We bused the rest of the way to León, our destination for the day, and José said there was a surprise waiting for us when we got there.

 By the time we got to León, the sun was shining brightly.
 The bus pulled over on the side of a city street and let us out at a park.
 In the middle of the park was a giant bumper car arena.
 One of our guides knew the operator, and we piled into the cars for as many free games as we wanted.
-Spanish music blasted through the stereo speakers as 40 college kids let out their inner children, zooming around the track and slamming into each other with loud screams and laughter.
+Spanish music blasted through the stereo speakers as forty college kids let out their inner children, zooming around the track and slamming into each other with loud screams and laughter.

-It was that moment, careening around the sunlit track for the fourth time while my friends and I belted the lyrics to "Échame La Culpa," that I realized I was lucky to be a student at Miami University.
-If I had transferred, I probably never would have received the financial aid to make a study abroad trip like that possible.
-If I had transferred, I never would have lived out my high school dream of trekking the Camino and be able to proudly display my framed Compostela certificate on my wall.
-If I had transferred, I never would have met the guy I was seeking advice from Tess about during the trip-a guy I've now been happily dating for over ten months.
-I never would have started dancing again and become the secretary and choreographer for Miami Dance Corps, I never would have met José and the other Miami professors who've truly impacted my learning beyond the classroom, and I never would have developed amazing friendships abroad like I did.
+It was that moment, careening around the sunlit track for the fourth time while my friends and I belted the lyrics to "Échame la Culpa," that I realized I was lucky to be a student at Miami University.
+If I had transferred,

+I probably never would have received the financial aid to make a study abroad trip like that possible.
+If I had transferred, I never would have lived out my high school dream of trekking el Camino and be able to proudly display my framed compostela on my wall.
+If I had transferred, I never would have met the guy I was seeking advice from

-Freshman me never would have imagined getting to play bumper cars in Spain with the incredible friends she made along the Way.
+I never dreamed that someday I would get to play bumper cars in Spain with a group of incredible friends I made along the Way.
+(July 4, 2018.
+León, Spain.)